 CSAs as defined by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act are required to immediately report any information related to potential criminal activity to University Safety.
-Campus Security Authorities include, but are not limited to, Manchester University employees with significant responsibility for students or campus activities.
+Campus Security Authorities include, but are not limited to, Manchester University employees with significant responsibility for students or campus activities to include but not limited to all Student Life personnel and student organization leaders.
 The University Safety Office surveys University Security Authorities at least once a year, to collect unreported data.
 The Director of University Safety has created an online form for all CSAs to use via the Manchester University website via ChetNet>Forms>Clery Incident Report links and provides training during all new employee orientations.
-All CSAs are required to complete annual training as well.
+All CSAs are required to complete annual training via the Safe Colleges learning platform.